But that’s not what he finds when he looks outside.

 “Yes, I do.
 But… maybe a warning.
-He might be reluctant to attend since he and your mother never knew each other.”
+He might be reluctant to attend since he and your mother didn’t know each other.”

 “But they did!
-He came over a few times when his dad was driving the two of us to school or home.
-Brian met her then.
+He came to my house a few times when his dad drove the two of us to school or home.
+That’s when Brian met my mom.
 But we weren’t boyfriends yet.”

 “Okay, then he did know your mother, and asking him to come to the service is a good idea.
 I didn’t know he and your mother had met.”

 “Brian and I met when they were holding the first wrestling tryout in August before school started.
 Parents had to come with us to sign papers that afternoon.
-I guess I looked lost, so he came over, we introduced each other, and he explained what was going on.
+I guess I looked lost, so he came over, he said his name was Brian Wong, and he explained what was going on.
+I told him I was Adam Rios.
 I liked him, and he must have liked me because we became friends that day.”

 “There’s something else I’ve been wondering.
 You’ve been busy with school and wrestling and Brian since I’ve known you.
 What you haven’t done is talk about your other friends.”

 Adam sat back and looked at me.
 “You know, you’re right.
 I have a lot of friends at school.
-Mostly freshmen, and mostly boys, of course.
+Mostly freshmen, and mostly boys.
 Once wrestling is over, I’ll start getting together with my school friends more often — and Brian, too, if he wants to hang out with a bunch of lowly freshmen.”
 Adam laughed.

 “What sort of things would you do with Brian and your friends?”

-“Go to one of the parks and shoot baskets, play flag football or soccer, play tennis, and go swimming at Heather Farms Park or Larkey Park.
-Sometimes we could go to the movies, go downtown to wander around, go to the Bedford Art Gallery, go hiking… and lots of other stuff.”
+“Go to one of the parks and shoot baskets, play flag football or soccer, play tennis, and go swimming at the Heather Farms Park or Larkey Park pools.
+Sometimes we could go to the movies, go downtown to wander around, go to the Bedford Art Gallery, go hiking… and lots of other things.”
 He took a deep breath and let it out, grinning.

 “You seem to know what you want to do.
 Have you done these things with your friends before?”

 “Sure, but not as often as I’d like.
-Trouble is, all of my friends have bikes, and I don’t.
+Trouble is, all of my friends had bikes, and I didn’t.
 So I’d have to find a friend who could get their mom or dad to drive them and pick me up then go wherever we wanted to go.
 Sometimes my mom would drive me if I asked real nice.
 But usually, she was at work.

 I grinned and raised my eyebrows.
 “Do you remember something I asked you?”

 “You asked me lots of things ever since I met you.
-What’s the ‘something’ that you want me to remember?”
+So what’s the ‘something’ that you want me to remember?”